What is this ?

 - Fresh garlic

-- Chicken broth (or vegetables)
+- Chicken (or vegetable) broth

 - Avocado or olive oil